 Managing credit cards wisely starts with choosing the best credit card for your circumstances.
 Credit cards come with a variety of terms, fees, and rewards that you’ll want to review before applying.
 Keep in mind that applying for multiple credit cards back to back can hurt your credit score, so it’s important to be selective.

 An interest rate is what your credit card issuer charges you if you don’t pay off your balance each month.
 Credit card interest rates are expressed as an annual percentage rate (APR), and the rate can vary depending on the card.

 The average credit card APR was 20.28% in April 2021, according to The Balance’s interest-rate tracking.

-If you have a thin credit file or less-than-stellar credit, a high-interest rate could be what you qualify for—and that’s okay.
+If you have a thin credit file or less than stellar credit, you might only qualify for a high interest rate—and that’s okay.
 After establishing better credit through on-time payments, you may be able to request an interest rate reduction or qualify for a new card with a better rate.